Download the article as a pdf: Shogren_The Emperor Constantine the Great – a villain or a hero, or something in-between

 - Consider these verses, all contained in Codex Vaticanus, if that even be relevant: “Thou shalt have no other gods before me” (Exod 20:3), or “Turn ye not unto idols, nor make to yourselves molten gods: I am the LORD your God” (Lev 19:4) or “No man cometh unto the Father but by me” (Jesus in John 14:6) – in what universe would these and the thousands of other verses of the Bible be acceptable to pagans or anyone but Christians?

 - The “Alexandrian errors” are mythological, based on another conspiracy theory, known to readers of Jack Chick’s publications, that people rewrote the Bible.
-In fact, all the earlier manuscripts – including the very recent discovery of a 1st-century scrap of Mark 5. – back the Alexandrian text.
-The text that teaches the Trinity, the deity of Christ, salvation by grace through faith, and so on.
+The so-called Alexandrian text teaches the Trinity, the deity of Christ, salvation by grace through faith, and so on.
 Better to trust actual manuscripts instead of Jack Chick’s nightmares!

 - Constantine made the Greek Testament the accepted version